dotnet/docs-maui/docs/user-interface/controls/tableview.md

 }
 ```

 In this example, the `OnViewCellTapped` event handler is executed in response to the cell being tapped.
-The event handler updates the visibility of the `Label` object and the `Cell.ForceUpdateSize` method updates the cell's size.
-If the `Label` has been made visible the cell's height will increase.
-If the `Label` has been made invisible the cell's height will decrease.
+The event handler updates the visibility of the <xref:Microsoft.Maui.Controls.Label> object and the `Cell.ForceUpdateSize` method updates the cell's size.
+If the <xref:Microsoft.Maui.Controls.Label> has been made visible the cell's height will increase.
+If the <xref:Microsoft.Maui.Controls.Label> has been made invisible the cell's height will decrease.

 > [!WARNING]
 > Overuse of dynamic item sizing can cause <xref:Microsoft.Maui.Controls.TableView> performance to degrade.